LOADING ...

 I said "I'm sorry to see handicapped."

-She says "What makes you a thing like that?"
+She says "What makes you think a like that?"

 And she looks at me steady